akyairhashvil/STEVE/README.md

-# README.md

-# STEVE — Smart Terminal Executive & Versioning Environment
+# Smart Terminal Executive & Versioning Environment

 STEVE is a homely, deterministic, developer-friendly executive that turns intent into reproducible work: **design → research → plan → build → test → deploy**, with strict receipts and replayability.